flipt-io/flipt/DEVELOPMENT.md

 If you have access to [GitHub Codespaces](https://github.com/features/codespaces), simply open Flipt in a codespaces from the `Code` tab in the repo on GitHub or click the button below.

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/?repo=markphelps/flipt)

-### Building/Running

-Run `script/server` from the project root.

-The `webpack-dev-server` that is used when running the UI in development mode will rebuild the UI assets when applicable files in the `ui` folder change.
-See [ui/README.md](https://github.com/markphelps/flipt/tree/main/ui/README.md) for more info.

-### Ports

-The three ports `8080`, `8081`, `9000` will be forwarded to your local machine automatically.

-`8081` is the UI dev port that runs the `npm dev server` that you can open in your browser.